animesh0701/expense_tracker/README.md

 # Expense_tracker
 A React + Typescript project to track and filter your daily expenses.

 Notes - https://docs.google.com/document/d/1eCPop-O9yLKbJio_W3bk0iwvFBtQIa8w75kO9Qeyobc/edit

 Deployed here -

-A project created for practice purposes.
+The project was only created for practice purposes.

 Consists of a Form where the user can add an expense along with its category.
 ![image](https://github.com/animesh0701/expense_tracker/assets/87601469/b0fb4118-dbbd-4356-b119-aab0e00b516e)